filipdomkc/Apache-Kafka---Python/10 - Producer Key & Message Acknowledgement/README.md

 **5. Producer Receives Acknowledgment**
     The producer, based on the acknowledgment mode chosen, receives an acknowledgment once the required condition is met:

-   1. For “acks=0,” it receives no acknowledgment.
+   1. For *“acks=0”* it receives no acknowledgment.
-   2. For “acks=1,” it receives an acknowledgment from the leader broker.
+   2. For *“acks=1”* it receives an acknowledgment from the leader broker.
-   3. For “acks=all,” it receives an acknowledgment only after all in-sync replicas have replicated the message.
+   3. For *“acks=all”* it receives an acknowledgment only after all in-sync replicas have replicated the message.

 **6. Retries and Error Handling**
     If the producer doesn’t receive the acknowledgment within a specified timeout or encounters an error, it can retry the message transmission according to its configured retry settings.